 Nowadays the home is managed by the Institute of Puerto Rican Culture.
 We didn’t plan ahead to take a tour when we visited, but roaming the house and pretending we were on an episode of House Hunters was an entirely acceptable substitute.

 This kitchen!
 I should have taken more detail photos; the tiles, all the texture and character were amazing.
-I feel like this is something I’ll see Jersey Ice Cream Co re-creating any day now. (also, loving how well my Fuji wide angle lens did in this space).
+I feel like this is something I’ll see Jersey Ice Cream Co re-creating any day now.

 An article I read about Casa Blanca warned that it was somewhat more rustic than some might expect from a mansion.
 And I suppose it is a tad short on gilding, but it wouldn’t have really occurred to me to think of it as anything less than a mansion–particularly after stepping out on a balcony and surveying the gardens and the sea beyond.

 There wasn’t an employee in sight during most of our exploration, but I wish I’d made a point to ask about this mural on the second floor.
 This floor isn’t furnished, and I’m sure it’s easy to re-paint the walls at any rate, but it still surprised me to find this artwork in the corner of one room.
-I can’t imagine most house museums in the mainland US being cool enough to permit something like this.
+I can’t imagine most house museums in the mainland US being relaxed enough to permit something like this.